 In 1776, Trinity Church stood along Broadway on the high ground opposite the west end of Wall Street.
 It was one of three churches in the Anglican parish in New York City; the other two were St. Paul’s, located further north on Broadway and St. George’s to the east on Deekman’s Street.
 New York was host to seventeen churches in total from all denominations.
 Lining each side of Trinity Church and across the wide boulevard were some of the most beautiful homes of New York; even more elaborate than the newly constructed three story red brick buildings gracing Broad Street further to the south.
 These estates were large elaborate homes with brown stone water-tables and elegant balconies overlooking ornate facades of wide double doors.
 They faced spacious yards littered with ancient shade trees, landscaped gardens and bountiful orchards.
-Here lived the wealthiest of the city whose gardens stretched down to the Hudson River.
-Directly south of Trinity was a shady stretch of these fine homes which at the time was referred to as the mall.
+Here lived the wealthiest of the city whose gardens stretched down to the Hudson River and the city’s harbor.
+Directly south of Trinity Church was a shady stretch of these fine homes which at the time was referred to as the mall.

 The first church was a rectangular building with gambrel roof of wood shingles (unlike the Dutch tiles throughout the city) and a small porch.
 It was built in 1698 and was recognizable from anywhere in the city because of its towering 172 foot steeple, tallest in the city.
 Captain William Kidd was supposed to have lent runner and tackle from his ship to hoist the stones during construction.